HIV Treatment and Management

 Do not coadminister unless the benefits outweigh the risks.
 If coadministered, monitor for amiodarone-related adverse events and consider monitoring ECG and amiodarone drug concentration.

-ATV (unboosted)↑ antiarrhythmic possibleConsider alternative ARV or antiarrhythmics.
-If coadministered, monitor for antiarrhythmic-related adverse events.
+FlecainideATV/c, ATV/r, DRV/c, DRV/r↑ flecainide possibleConsider alternative ARV or antiarrhythmic.
+If coadministered, monitor flecainide concentrations and for antiarrhythmic-related adverse events.

 QuinidineATV/r↑ quinidine expectedContraindicated.